The surprising history of Hong Kong's Star Ferry

 Another interesting design feature is the passenger chairs.
 Made of wood, the seats feature an adjustable back that swings back and forth in accordance with the direction of the boat.
 Evidence of this adjustable seat design can be traced as far back as 1904.

-The adjustable seats are one of the unique design concepts of the Star Ferry.
+Adjustable seats are one of Star Ferry's unique design concepts.

 120 years of history